NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Background

 The (total) execution order respects the real-time order if and only if the execution edges (paths) do not \textit{invert} the real-time edges, meaning that the following invariant holds:

 \invariant{invariant:rt}{$\forall \textit{tx}_1,\,\textit{tx}_2\,(\textit{tx}_1 \rt \textit{tx}_2 \implies \neg (\textit{tx}_2 \EX \textit{tx}_1))$}

 These invariants correspond to the total order and real-time order requirements, respectively.
-Therefore, a system is strictly serializable if and only if for any history of its execution, both invariants hold.
+Therefore, a system is strictly serializable if and only if for any execution it allows, both invariants hold.

 By enforcing a total order and the real-time order, strictly serializable systems provide application programmers with the powerful abstraction of programming in a single-threaded, transactionally isolated environment, and thus they greatly simplify application development and eliminate consistency anomalies.
-For example, a web application typically comprises many internal services~\cite{pang2019zanzibar, Ajoux:hotos2015}.
-If one service pushes a commit to production code that triggers a message notifying another service to commit a patch, then any service that uses a version of the code with the patch must also include the original commit, enforcing the real-time order denoted by $\textit{commit} \rt \textit{patch}$.
-As another example, if an admin removes Alice from a shared album and then notifies Bob of the change (via a channel external to the system, e.g., a phone call), who then uploads a photo he does not want Alice to see, then Alice must not see Bob's photo, since $\textit{remove\_Alice} \rt \textit{new\_photo}$.
-Such guarantees cannot be enforced by weaker consistency models, e.g., serializability, because they do not enforce the real-time order that happens externally to the system.
+For example, if an admin removes Alice from a shared album and then notifies Bob of the change (via a channel external to the system, e.g., a phone call), who then uploads a photo he does not want Alice to see, then Alice must not see Bob's photo, since $\textit{remove\_Alice} \rt \textit{new\_photo}$.
+Such guarantees cannot be enforced by weaker consistency models, e.g., serializability, because they do not enforce the real-time order that is external to the system.